-At NLE Resources, we aim to help small and large nonprofit organizations keep up with the latest trends and methods used to help bring in additional funds and donations.
+We aim to help your Jewish nonprofit organizations keep up with the latest trends and methods used to help bring in additional funds and donations.

 It’s for that reason that we have written posts such as All You Need to Know About Google Grants for Nonprofits and Why Your Organization Needs to Know About AmazonSmile—Right Now.

 In this post, we are going to explain what Bitcoin is and help you decide if it can serve as an additional way for people to make donations to your nonprofit organization.

 Bitcoin is a new digital currency that exists solely online.
 It was created in 2009 by a then-unknown person named Satoshi Nakamoto.
 (Nakamoto has since been identified as Dorian Nakamoto of Temple City, California, but theories about a Bitcoin ghostwriter still persist.)
 Nowadays, Bitcoin receives a lot of media attention.
 See for example this article in the Washington Post entitled, 12 Questions About Bitcoin You Were Too Embarrassed To Ask.

 Around the world, Bitcoins are used to buy and sell things.
 For example, people can buy goods at online retail sites such as Overstock.com (which sees Bitcoin sales reaching $10 million to $15 million this year), can purchase food such as a Subway sandwich and can book flights and hotel rooms on sites such as: Cheapair, BTCTrip, Pointshound, SimplyTravelOnline.com, and 9flats.com.